 Like many rapidly growing industries the tiny house movement is experiencing its own challenges with financial institutions slowing adapting their lending programs to better suit the tiny house buyer.
 Below are some of the common options for financing your tiny home.

 Tampa Bay THOW Mortgage – Tampa Bay Tiny Homes is proud to work with with Freedom Bank who offers a 10 year mortgage.
-This program requires 20% down and currently only available to Florida residents.
+This program requires 20% down and currently only available to residents of the Tampa Bay Area.
 Contact us now to find out more about this program.